 "I am out of a job, and I have been wishing for another one, and I need cash from somewhere if I'm gonna even buy groceries next week . . ."
-I started to note out loud.
+I started to tally up out loud.

 "Oh, but you didn't wish that to Mr. C, Santa," the Conductor crisply noted.
 "Besides, we're not here to pick you up because of a wish you made anyway . . . but for a wish someone else made."

 "But if I were you," he said just inches from my face now, "I would think about getting on board."